hyosung11/Launch-School/Courses/journal.md

 17:49 Revising study guide and now time for Chipotle dinner.

 18:52 Up to dealing with context loss for the revised study guide.

+## 20220626 일요일

+11:16 Starting to study today.
+I was looking at articles about increasing soccer stamina and can use shuttle runs and stop and gp sprinting around a soccer field as training methods.